9 Cold Calling Objections and How to Respond for More Sales

 You’ve surely heard of this - the old “smile and dial”!

-The idea here is that prospects, even over the phone, can tell that you’re smiling.
-They can hear it in the way you speak, which can help get conversations off on the right foot.
+The idea here is that prospects, even over the phone, can tell you’re smiling.
+They can hear it in how you speak, which can help get conversations off on the right foot.

 Not all calls will start off with rainbows and fairies, unfortunately.
-Sometimes you’ll be able to tell that the person on the receiving end of your call isn’t instantly happy you phoned.
+Sometimes, you can tell the person receiving your call isn’t instantly happy you phoned.

 You shouldn’t try to match any negative energy with equal negativity.
 It’s unlikely you’ll get far that way.

-It’s always a good idea to keep things as positive as you can - but it’s smart to note that you may have more cold calling objections coming.
+Keeping things as positive as possible is always a good idea, but it’s smart to note that you may have more cold call objections coming.

 Ivana elaborates on this:

-“You can usually turn the conversation around with your positive intonation, and for any common cold calling objection I have a strategy to lead the conversation on.”
+“Your positive intonation can usually turn the conversation around, and I have a strategy to lead the conversation on for any common cold call objection.”

 The question many sales reps have is how to get past the email me objections when cold calling.